Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 Additional Wisconsin Insights & Trends

-- Wisconsin has a 2-2 record against the spread and a 3-1 record overall when scoring more than 64 points.
+- Wisconsin is 2-2 against the spread and 3-1 overall when scoring more than 64 points.

 Bet on this or any college basketball matchup at BetMGM